derb12/pybaselines/docs/contributing.rst

     pytest .

-By default, all tests except those that test threading will run.
+By default, all tests except those that test multithreading will run.
 Threaded tests only run by default on free-threaded CPython builds, but they can also be enabled or disabled by setting the command line option ``--test_threading`` to 1 or 0, respectively.
-For example, to test threaded tests on a non free-threaded CPython version, run:
+For example, to run threaded tests on a non free-threaded CPython version, run:

 .. code-block:: console